pet pharmacist

 Reference : AVMA

 Winter wellness: Has your pet had his/her preventive care exam (wellness exam) yet?
 Cold weather may worsen some medical conditions such as arthritis.
-Your pet should be examined by a veterinarian at least once a year, and it’s as good a time as any to get him/her checked out to make sure (s)he is ready and as healthy as possible for cold weather.
+So it’s important to consider Mississauga Cold Weather Pet Safety to protect your pet’s health.
+Your pet should be examined by a veterinarian at least once a year, and it’s as good a time as any to get him/her checked out to make sure (s)he is ready and as healthy as possible for Mississauga Cold Weather Pet Safety.

 Provide choices: Just like you, pets prefer comfortable sleeping places and may change their location based on their need for more or less warmth.
 Give them some safe options to allow them to vary their sleeping place to adjust to their needs.

 Stay inside.
 Cats and dogs should be kept inside during cold weather.
 It’s a common belief that dogs and cats are more resistant than people to cold weather because of their fur, but it’s untrue.
-Like people, cats and dogs are susceptible to frostbite and hypothermia and should be kept inside.
+Like people, cats and dogs are susceptible to frostbite and hypothermia and should be kept inside for Mississauga Cold Weather Pet Safety.
 Longer-haired and thick-coated dog breeds, such as huskies and other dogs bred for colder climates, are more tolerant of cold weather; but no pet should be left outside for long periods in below-freezing weather.

 Make some noise: A warm vehicle engine can be an appealing heat source for outdoor and feral cats, but it’s deadly.
 Check underneath your car, bang on the hood, and honk the horn before starting the engine to encourage feline hitchhikers to abandon their roost under the hood.